 PRE-DEPARTURE INFORMATION CAPE VIC TOUR

-The 24 Day Cape Town via Victoria Falls to Johannesburg tour departs from the Greenfire Lodge Cape Town, on the corner of Graham and Arthur road in Seapoint at 13h00 on the first tour day (Thursday), then ends back on the last day (Saturday) at around 17h00 till late, border crossing dependant.
-Guests not staying at the Greenfire Lodge Cape Town must arrive at the Lodge at 12h00.
-The telephone number is +27(0)21 439 2412.
+The 24 Day Cape Town via Victoria Falls to Johannesburg tour departs from the Greenfire Lodge Cape Town, on the corner of Graham and Arthur road in Seapoint at 13h00 on the first tour day (Thursday) and ends back on the last day (Saturday) at around 17h00 till late, border crossing dependent.
+Guests not staying at the Greenfire Lodge must arrive at the Lodge at 13h00 on your tour departure date..
+The telephone number is +27(0)21 439 2412

 ACCOMMODATION ON TOUR